nclvt73/Command_line_GIS/TheatersLangs01.md

 # Interactive Map:

-The final version of my interactive map was too large to upload to Github, so I'm ncluding the link to the file on Google drive here:
+To view my interactive map, please download the html file grom Google drive here and launch it on your PC:
 <a href="https://drive.google.com/file/d/1ZBO3bXPVjO3kZ4ZLvsIY_1FLbu2CY2E-/view?usp=drive_link"> Google drive link- final version </a>
-Please download the html file and launch it on your PC.

 The interactive map contains markers for 256 theaters (including 46 closed theaters), with a backdrop choropleth map of Percent Foreign Born by census tract.
 Theaters are classified as showing more than one, or one or fewer, non-English movies.
 Popup & tooltip (mouse-over) info for each theater includes (along with Theater Name and Address) the number of total and non-English language movies being shown at the theater and the list of languages with movies being shown for the week of 4/22/24.
 Additionally, the popup for each theater includes the "PUMA Exceptional language": the language with the highest percentage of speakers relative to the US overall percentage of speakers, for the PUMA the theater is located in, along with the % comparison.
 This info was calculated for each PUMA via Excel and then added to the theaters by spatial join.

-An earlier version of my interactive map (missing the choropleth component outside of NJ, the popup info on PUMA exceptional language, and the draggable legend) is here:
+See this link for an earlier version of my interactive map:
 <a href="https://nclvt73.github.io/Command_line_GIS/Theaters_langs_folium_01.html"> Github link- initial version. </a>

 # Individual Language Maps: